mmeerrkkaa/openrouter-kit/README.md

 main();
 ```

-### 4. Requesting Response in JSON Format (`json_object`)
+### 4. Requesting JSON Object Response (`json_object`)

-This example shows how to request the model's response as any valid JSON object.
+This example shows how to request a response from the model as any valid JSON object.

 ```typescript
 // json-object-example.ts